 The opposite of that is interactive content.
 It’s a type of content that allows employees to engage and participate.

-Using interactive communication from time to time is another step you can take to engage virtual teams and reduce the sense of isolation.
+Using interactive communication from time to time is another step you can take towards remote employee engagement by helping reduce the sense of isolation.

 The interactive content could be as simple as a quick poll, a short employee survey, or social media type posts that allow workers to like, comment, and tag their team members.
 Luckily, all these features are an integral part of Blink.